mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 primary.
 If a monitor cannot claim majority locks, it is a secondary monitor.

-The primary monitor of a cluster also acquires the lock *maxscale_mariadbmonitor_master* on the master server.
-Secondary monitors check which server this lock is taken on and only accept that server as the master.
+The primary monitor of a cluster also acquires the lock *maxscale_mariadbmonitor_master* on the primary server.
+Secondary monitors check which server this lock is taken on and only accept that server as the primary.
-This arrangement is required so that multiple monitors can agree on which server is the master regardless of replication topology.
-If a secondary monitor does not see the master-lock taken, then it won't mark any server as [Master], causing writes to fail.
+This arrangement is required so that multiple monitors can agree on which server is the primary regardless of replication topology.
+If a secondary monitor does not see the primary-lock taken, then it won't mark any server as [Master], causing writes to fail.

 The lock-setting defines how many locks are required for primary status.
 Setting